ThanhDat22/UMSL_4760_Project/Project_3/thanh.3/README.md

     2. Executes them.
     3. Waits for them to complete.
 - The number of process and their simultaneous execution are controlled via command line.
-- Asimulated system clock placed in shared memory.
+- A simulated system clock placed in shared memory.
-- A process control block table tracking child processes.i
+- A process control block table tracking child processes and manages scheduling.
+- Oss sends and receives messages from worker processes to coordinate execution.

 ## **Compilation**